 Many animals' senses are difficult for humans to comprehend and empathize with.
 Science education lacks tools that enable students to adopt the perspective of another species, leading many students to form misconceptions about animal biology.

-Our research team led a focus group to investigate what curiosities families have about their pets' senses and experiences.
-We facilitated group discussion using pre-scripted prompts, and used s a post-it activity where families wrote down responses and questions to prompts we wrote on the board.
+Our 3-person research team led a focus group to investigate what curiosities families have about their pets' senses and experiences.

 We found that families were particularly interested in how their pets see and hear the world.
 Participants mentioned the desire to use technology to view the world from their pet's perspective so they can understand how they see and experience the world.